The Son of the Ogress: Palestine

 Scholars Ibrahim Muhawi and Sharif Kanaana collected an Arab Palestinian tale titled Jummez bin Yazur, šex it-tyur ("Jummez Bin Yazur, Chief of the Birds"): a merchant has three daughters, the youngest named Sitt il-Husun (“Mistress of Beauty”).
 One day, he has to go to the hajj, and asks his three daughters what they want when he returns from the hajj.
 The youngest asks her father to bring her Jummez Bin Yazur, Chief of the Birds, and curses his camels not to returns if he forgets it.
 He meets a sheikh who directs him to Yazur’s house and a command to summon this person.
 He stands in front of the house and shouts that his daughter is looking for his son, Jummez Bin Yazur.
 Some time later, a bird arrives at Sitt il-Husun’s window and turns into a youth.
 Both converse until dawn, when he becomes a bird and is ready to depart, leaving a purse full of gold for her.
 The jealous sisters discover their sister’s luck.
 One day, Sitt il-Husun asks Jummez about what does him harm: pieces of broken glass.
 The sisters learn of this and break the glass in her window.
 Jummez flies in bird shape and hurts himself in the broken glass.
 Time passes, and Sitt il-Husun notices his absence, so she disguises herself as a beggar and tries to look for him.
 One time, she rests by a tree and overhears the conversation between two doves about how to cure Jummez.
 Sitt il-Husun kills a dove and mixes its blood and feathers.
 She reaches Jummez’s house and uses the remedy on him.
 They recognize each other, and she explains that his injuries were her sisters’ doing.
 They reconcile, but Jummez's sisters force Sitt il-Husun on some tasks: to sweep and mop the whole town, and to fill ten mattresses for the wedding with enough feathers.
 On this second task, Jummez advises her to go to the top of the mountain and shout at all the birds that “Jummez Bin Yazur, Chief of the Birds, is dead”, which will summon all the birds to give her their feathers.
 Lastly, Jummez’s sisters order Sitt il-Husun to get the straw tray hanging on the wall of the ghouleh’s house.
 Jummez advises Sitt il-Husun that she is to exchange the correct food for animals (meat for lions; barley for horses), to repair a fallen stone terrace of the house, get the tray and flee.
-Jummez’s sisters consent with his marriage to Sitt il-Husun.
+After fulfilling the tasks, Jummez’s sisters consent with his marriage to Sitt il-Husun.
 Muhawi and Kanaana classified the tale as type ATU 432, "The Prince as Bird", and noted that the tasks by Jummez's sisters parallel Venus's tasks in the myth of Cupid and Psyche.